from formulae import design_matrices

 Awesome!
 That looks much better now.

-function which enables us to generate a visualization of the adjusted mean with credible bands automatically.
+module, which enables us to generate a visualization of the adjusted mean with credible bands automatically.

 = plt.subplots(figsize=(9, 6))